calini/ender-setup/README.md

-# 3D Printer Setup
+# Ender 3 Pro Setup

-This is some information about my 3d printing setup, and some knowledge I accumulated on the way.
+This is some information about my Ender 3 3D printer, and some knowledge I accumulated on the way.

 ## Ender 3 Pro (with benefits)